 - You can message me regarding quick administrative issues such as changing appointment times via the Signal Private Messenger app at (760) 295-3988.
 Signal is a free, open source, and secure alternative to standard texting that works on a smartphone.

 - Internet is not a secure or confidential medium.
 Therefore, do not send by email any information which you consider confidential.
 Email communication will have to be

-restricted to matters related to scheduling.
-All other communication regarding clinical matters should be done over the telephone or in person.
+restricted to matters related to scheduling, and all other communication regarding clinical matters should be done over the telephone or in person.

 or, in rare cases, not at all.
-I understand some clients may need more availability than I can offer, so please consider this limitation when searching for a therapist that best meets your
+I understand some clients may need more availability than I offer, so please consider this limitation when searching for a therapist that best meets your

 OFFICE POLICIES AND INFORMATION

 APPOINTMENTS/HOURS: Mondays - San Marcos; Wednesdays and Fridays -